There are 2 schools of thought on leather care.

 Condition your leather once in awhile.
 Pros say 1-2 times/year.
 More if you live in an excessively dry or moist climate.
 It’s not nuke science, when it starts to look dry and thirsty, rub a good quality conditioner into your bag.
 Make sure you don’t buy a colored conditioner.
 There are lots of good ones but I like Montana Pitch Blend products.
 Anywhere that sells horse tack or leather shoes will also most likely carry a few different options.

-Leather will stretch out but not back.
+Leather will stretch OUT but not BACK.
 Be conscious of how much stuff you cram into your bag.
-If you have so much stuff in your bag that it is bulging, you probably need to carry less stuff or buy a bigger bag.
-Careful though, this is how back problems start.
+If you have so much stuff in your bag that it is bulging & noticeably stretching out the leather, maybe try to carry less stuff.
+Your back will thank you, too.

 To prevent mildew growth, don’t store your leather item in plastic.
 Let it breathe.
 Instead, store in a natural fabric dust bag or corner of a closet.
 Also, avoid keeping it in an overly humid area (steamy bathroom or close to a humidifier) for extended periods of time.
 If you do end up with mildew on your precious leather item, try a mix of equal parts apple cider vinegar and water.
 Apply mixture to a soft cloth and gently rub.
 Leathers are tanned with different oils, fats, bark, dyes and other compounds.
 Because of this, always test a small spot first before putting anything on your entire bag, just to make sure it doesn’t react.
 It is completely normal for leather to darken temporarily after you condition it.